Urinary Tract Infections in Teens and AdultsSkip to the navigation

 What causes urinary tract infections?

-reasons that are not well understood, some women get bladder infections again
+For reasons that are not well understood, some women get bladder infections again and again.

 What are the symptoms?

-pain on one side of your back under your ribs.
-This is where your kidneys
+- You have pain on one side of your back under your ribs.
+This is where your kidneys are.

 How are urinary tract infections diagnosed?